microsoft/vscode-docs/docs/remote/containers.md

 ## Using Docker or Kubernetes from a container

-While you can build, deploy, and debug your application right inside a dev container, you may also need to test it by running it inside a set of production-like containers.
+While you can build, deploy, and debug your application inside a dev container, you may also need to test it by running it inside a set of production-like containers.
 Fortunately, by installing the needed Docker or Kubernetes CLIs, you can build and deploy your app's container images from inside your dev container.

-Once the needed CLIs are in place, you can also work with the appropriate container cluster using the [Docker](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) if you force it to run as a Workspace extension or [Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extensions.
+Once the needed CLIs are in place, you can also work with the appropriate container cluster using the [Docker](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) extension if you force it to run as a Workspace extension or the [Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extension.

 See the following examples dev containers for additional information:

-* [*Docker-in-Docker](https://aka.ms/vscode-remote/samples/docker-in-docker) - Includes the Docker CLI and illustrates how you can use it to access your local Docker install from inside a dev container by volume mounting the Docker Unix socket.
+* [Docker-in-Docker](https://aka.ms/vscode-remote/samples/docker-in-docker) - Includes the Docker CLI and illustrates how you can use it to access your local Docker install from inside a dev container by volume mounting the Docker Unix socket.

-* [*Docker-in-Docker Compose](https://aka.ms/vscode-remote/samples/docker-in-docker-compose) - Variation of Docker-in-Docker for situations where you are using Docker Compose instead of a single Dockerfile.
+* [Docker-in-Docker Compose](https://aka.ms/vscode-remote/samples/docker-in-docker-compose) - Variation of Docker-in-Docker for situations where you are using Docker Compose instead of a single Dockerfile.

-* [*Kubernetes-Helm](https://aka.ms/vscode-remote/samples/kubernetes-helm) - Includes the Docker CLI, kubectl, and Helm and illustrates how you can use them from inside a dev container to access a local Minikube or Docker provided Kubernetes cluster.
+* [Kubernetes-Helm](https://aka.ms/vscode-remote/samples/kubernetes-helm) - Includes the Docker CLI, kubectl, and Helm and illustrates how you can use them from inside a dev container to access a local Minikube or Docker provided Kubernetes cluster.

 ## devcontainer.json  reference